Hierarchical Bayesian inference for community detection and connectivity of functional brain networks: Introduction

-We further apply our method to working memory task-fMRI data from the Human Connectome Project \citep{VanEssen2013, Barch2013} to estimate the community structure of discrete brain states and the (weighted) connectivity at the group level.
-The estimated community structures of discrete brain states show distinctive patterns between 2-back, 0-back, and fixation conditions in a working-memory task-based fMRI experiment.
+We further validate our method using working memory task fMRI data from the Human Connectome Project \cite{VanEssen2013, Barch2013} to estimate the community structures of brain network architectures and (weighted) connectivity.
+We used the split-half reproducibility strategy to evaluate the reliability of our method.
+The estimated community structures of brain network architectures show distinctive patterns between 2-back, 0-back, and fixation in a working memory task fMRI experiment.

+In this paper, we are interested in the techniques that detect communities without predefining the number of communities.
+For that, we compared our LBM with the commonly used modularity and multilayer modularity model in both synthetic and working memory task fMRI data.
+Our approach achieves superior performance when measured by the normalized mutual information (NMI) between the detected communities and the ground truth compared with (multilayer) modularity models.

-This paper presents three main contributions: (i) We proposed a novel hierarchical Bayesian modelling method based on latent block modelling and MCMC sampling with absorption and ejection strategy.
-Our method can estimate the community structure of group representative network with an unknown number of communities while accounting for the inter-subject variability. (ii) We modelled the group-level brain connectivity based on Bayesian conjugate analysis that can capture both the mean strength and variation of group representative network. (iii) We proposed a novel generative model to simulate synthetic fMRI data with assumptive latent community structure and inter- and intra-community connectivity densities modelling the spatiotemporal segregation and integration of sub-networks of brain states.
+This paper presents three main contributions: (i) We proposed a novel hierarchical Bayesian modelling method based on LBM and categorical-Dirichlet conjugate pair.
+Our method can estimate the community structure of individual- and group-level networks with an unknown number of communities while taking into account the inter-individual variability. (ii) We modelled the group-level brain connectivity based on Normal-Normal-Inverse-Gamma (Normal-NIG) conjugate pair that can capture both the mean strength and variance of group representative network. (iii) We proposed a novel generative model to simulate synthetic data with assumed group and subject-specific latent community labels and inter- and intra-community connectivity densities modelling the spatiotemporal segregation and integration of networks.